SpikeGR-YT/SpikeGR-App-Store/README.md

  - .NET Framework 4.8.1 Runtime is required in order to run the SpikeGR App Store.
 [https://dotnet.microsoft.com/en-us/download/dotnet-framework/net481](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net481)

- - All programs and scripts inside the SpikeGR App Store are all open source on the dev's GitHub page, but the App Store itself is not open source.
-We do not have plans to make it open source for now.
+ - All programs and scripts inside the SpikeGR App Store are all open source on the dev's GitHub page, but the App Store itself is not open source yet.

 ## Our Social Media